bikeshedders/xchacha-rfc/xchacha.md

 The reliance on public computation for the security proof makes sense, and can be applied to ChaCha with a slight tweak.

-ChaCha is a slightly different than Salsa20: The constants occupy the indices at 0, 1, 2, 3.
+ChaCha is a slightly different construction than Salsa20: The constants occupy the indices at 0, 1, 2, 3.
 Meanwhile, the nonce populates indices 12, 13, 14, 15.

 Consequently, we can extract a public computation from ChaCha20 by selecting these indices from HChaCha20's final state, and the same security proof can